 The R7 hive is a 2019 colony.
 The queen (marked in green) is just 12 months old.
 In principle, she should have a 20% average tendency to swarm.
 However, in the early season, she was already super dynamic, with brood levels exceeding those of her apiary peers.

-Colony dynamics and swarming chronology - example of behaviour with the R7 hive
+Colony dynamics and swarming chronology - example of behavior with the R7 hive

 When the colony reached a 60% brood rate on 15 March, the first division took place.
 As a result, two beautiful brood frames were collected and put into hives.
 The objective: to calm its enthusiasm.